 For example, on Tier 2 ILR you will need to prove that you are on the jobs shortage list and you meant the minimum salary requirements.

-The cost for ILR in 2018 is £2,389 to apply by post and £2,999 to apply in person (premium service) and this cost is per person.
-For the latest fees check GOV.UK settle in the UK page.
-The fees generally change April each year (the end of the tax year).
+The cost for ILR in 2018 is £2,389 to apply by post and £2,999 to apply in person (Super Priority) and this cost is per person.
+For the latest fees check GOV.UK settle

 You can pay the fees by debit or credit card.
 I paid the fee on my credit card, one to get the air miles and second I got to show that I had more savings.